ruby-on-wheels/ruby-on-wheels.github.io/_posts/2018-02-04-hanging-out-with-the-mercedes-gang.md

 ![Huge fish for lunch](/assets/images/IMG_1447.jpg)

 Delicious and not too heavy.
-A perfect lunch!
+A perfect meal for lunch!

 ![Fish in the pan](/assets/images/IMG_1451.jpg)